kosala-dev/Healthcare-University-Medical-Center-Management-System/README.md

 ## 🪪 License

-This project is released under the **MIT License**.
+This project is released under the **Private License**.
-You are free to modify and distribute it with attribution.
+You are not allowed to modify and distribute it with attribution.

 ---